Faryalaurooj/Vulnerable-Road-Users-Detection-Tracking/README.md

 ### (2) Running inference

-If you want to run inference with YOLO5x, copy the best.pt weights from yolov5/runs/training/last folder in the main folder ie yolov5 and then run following command
+If you want to run inference with YOLO5x, copy the best.pt weights from /home/caic/Downloads/yolo_series_deepsort_pytorch/yolov5/runs/train/last folder in the main folder ie yolov5 and then run following command :
 ```
+cd /home/caic/Downloads/yolo_series_deepsort_pytorch/yolov5
 python detect.py --weights best.pt --source /home/caic/Downloads/yolo_series_deepsort_pytorch/yolov5/VRU_Dataset/images/test
 ```
 For detection with trained YOLOv7x model, best.pt are the best weight of yolov7x training so copy that best.pt file from yolov7/runs/training/last folder into main folder i.e yolov7 and then run above command. same is true for YOLOv8x.
+Also do not forget to cd in yolov7 or yolov8 directories respectively.cd
+To copy the complete path of any folder press ctrl+l+c

 ## Training your own Model